digi-embedded/android-sample-trustfencetamper/README.md

-Trustfence Tamper Sample Application
+TrustFence Tamper Sample Application
 ====================================

-This application demonstrates the usage of the Trustfence API to detect and interact with tamper events in the trustfence tamper interfaces.
+This application demonstrates the usage of the TrustFence API to detect and interact with tamper events in the TrustFence tamper interfaces.

 Demo requirements
 -----------------